nuejs/www/docs/why-nue/closer-to-standards.md

 ## Separation of concerns
-Nue separates HTML and CSS for UX developers, TypeScript for JS developers, and Markdown for content creators.
-Separation of concerns is the leading principle in Nue
+Nue separates content for content creators, HTML and CSS for UX developers, and TypeScript for JS developers:

 [media]
   small: /img/coupling.png